 Following old-fashioned etiquette

 At the time, I had friends who were also posting profile pictures in hopes of making their forever match, but they got few responses—because they didn’t do any of their own outreach.
 They still held the outdated belief that the man should make the first move, so they sat around waiting to be contacted.
 In my dating days, I was known for approaching guys and found this was not only empowering, but kept me busy with boyfriends during my 20s.
 I knew I had to use the same approach for Internet dating and discovered my traffic would soar the more I contacted men.
 Don’t be shy—it’s only cyberspace.
 The more traffic you create, the more you receive.
-Check out the tips this dating coach swears by for meeting and attracting new people.

 Saying yes too much